jei-doubleton/lgbtq-lawyers-sinatra-app/README.md

 ## Code of Conduct

-Everyone interacting in the Lgbtq::Lawyers::Sinatra::App project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'jsingleton'/lgbtq-lawyers-sinatra-app/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the LGBTQ Lawyers Sinatra App project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'jsingleton'/lgbtq-lawyers-sinatra-app/blob/master/CODE_OF_CONDUCT.md).